 We provide an example of the usage of the FishPhyloMaker package by creating a phylogenetic tree for a global dataset of freshwater fishes inhabiting four ecoregions: Afrotropic, Indo-Malay, Nearctic, and Neotropic (Tedesco et al., 2017).
 This dataset encompasses extensive occurrence data for freshwater species and allowed in-depth investigation on the global patterns of species distribution and their evolutionary determinants (e.g., Miller and Román-Palácios, 2021; Garcia-Andrade et al., 2021).

 We prepared the occurrence data using the function FishTaxaMaker().
 The occurrence matrix encompassed 2478 species, from which 2477 valid names remained for further analysis.
 We applied the FishPhyloMaker function separately for ecoregions, thus building one phylogenetic tree for each (Figure 2).
-For simplicity in this illustration, we set the argument insert.base.node as TRUE to reduce manual labor.
-The entire insertion procedure (running the function for each ecoregion) spent approximately two hours using one core from a machine with an i5 processor.
-A total of 821 species were inserted, with the Afrotropics being the region that presented the greater number of insertions (359 from a total of 767).
+For simplicity, we set the argument insert.base.node as TRUE to reduce manual labor.
+The entire insertion procedure spent approximately two hours using one core from a machine with an i5 processor.
+A total of 821 species were inserted, with the Afrotropics exhibiting the largest number of insertions (359 from 767).

 Coding to reproduce this phylogenetic tree is provided at GitHub (GabrielNakamura/MS_FishPhyloMaker).
 Further analysis exploring the package is available at https://gabrielnakamura.github.io/FishPhyloMaker/index.html.

 Figure 2: Phylogenetic trees generated with the FishPhyloMaker package for freshwater fishes inhabiting four ecoregions (Afrotropics, Indo-Malay, Nearctic, and Neotropic).
 The colored tip-points indicate if species were present in the backbone tree (Present in tree) or at which level they were inserted.
-The number besides the name of each ecoregion indicates the percentage of insertions made for each ecoregion.
+The percentages of insertions over the total number of species for each ecoregion are shown.

 Similarity and advances in relation with other approaches